rokibhasansagar/BhadooGDIndex/README.md

 * Done.
 (May take time for some users due to new account or cache issues)
 * [Watch Video](https://youtu.be/Ihk4Gm3DPvg)

+## Use Case and Workers needs to be used

+* If you're new and noob, just use [this](https://bdi-generator.hashhackers.com).
+* Simple Index with Normal or Service Account, use [this](https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index/-/raw/master/worker/worker-beta.js).
+(Can search all drives and display drive only links if enabled)
+* Advanced Index to Search All Drives and Handle Search and Display Index Links, use [this](https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index/-/raw/master/worker/worker-advanced.js). (make sure you add Service Account to those drives, which you're adding inside Index Code)
+* If you enable Second Domain option, you need to make additional Cloudflare workers and account using [this](https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index/-/raw/master/worker/worker-beta-second-domain.js).

 ## authConfig

 ````